Aynur19/Aynur19/README.md

 👨🏻‍🎓 I am now learning to apply machine learning in solving various problems, working with Unity and Blender

-Proficient: Unity, C#, VR, Android
+Proficient: С#, Python, Unity, Blender, Machine Learning and Neural Networks

 ## 😄 About me